 Working capital (also known as net working capital) is the amount of funds needed to run a business day to day.
-This includes cash needed to maintain inventories and pay expenses.
+It includes cash required to maintain inventories and pay expenses.

 The main difference between working capital and other types of capital is that working capital, by definition, circulates through the business, unavailable for other uses.
 It’s not machinery, land, and buildings, which are fixed assets.
 Rather, it’s the rhythmic needs of the business: inventory building up then being sold, waiting on money to come back in from sales, paying bills, renewing inventories, and starting all over again.

-Working capital can be found by adding together cash, accounts receivable, and inventory then subtracting the accounts payable (unpaid bills) and other short-term financing obtained in relation to the business’s current assets.
+Working capital is equal to current assets minus current liabilities.
+Working capital can be found by adding cash, accounts receivable, and inventory, then subtracting the accounts payable (unpaid bills) and other short-term financing obtained by the business’s current assets.

-Working capital is an immediate concern for the operational level of the company.
+Working capital is an immediate concern from an operational standpoint.
 It’s also very much related to cash flow, which we have previously explored.
-For example, when salespeople make really good sale but won’t be paid for two months, the company’s working capital needs increase dramatically.
-A lot of money will sit in receivables months without coming into usable cash.
+For example, when salespeople make a significant sale but won’t be paid for two months, the company’s working capital needs to increase dramatically.
+A lot of money will sit in receivables for months without coming into usable cash.

-Suppose a company runs four power plants, and each plant has to have an inventory of wiring and other tools and equipment, to be used if anything goes wrong.
+Suppose a company runs four power plants, and each plant has to have an inventory of wiring and other tools and equipment to be used if anything goes wrong.
 The company doesn’t want to cut back on those necessary items, but it could keep those parts and tools in a central location available to each plant.
-This would require less working capital, since the smaller inventory frees up cash that may be used for other things.
+This would require less working capital since the smaller inventory frees up cash that can be used for other things.

-That is the simple truth: companies want their working capital to be as lean as possible.
+Companies want their working capital to be as lean as possible.
 They want customers to pay faster, reducing “days sales outstanding.”
-In addition, they want to work with lower levels of inventories and wait longer to pay their bills, if possible.
+They also want to work with lower inventory levels and wait longer to pay their bills, if possible.

-The CFO of one of our clients is aiming to free up non-cash working capital, because he wants more money to invest and leverage for other projects.
-He’s driving that thinking down to everyone in the company so they can “up their game,” as it were.
+The CFO of one of our clients is aiming to free up non-cash working capital.
+Non-cash working capital is the same as working capital without cash calculated in the current assets.
+The CFO wants more money to invest and leverage for other projects.
+He’s driving that thinking down to everyone in the company so they can “up their game.”

-He’s getting everyone in the company to look at a balance sheet to understand where money is tied up.
+He’s getting everyone in the company to look at the balance sheet to understand where money is tied up.
 He knows that they all want to expand capacity, hire more people, and make more sales.
-Using the balance sheet, he can make the point that every $1,000 his departments have tied up is $1,000 he doesn’t have to expand.
+Using the balance sheet, he can make the point that every dollar tied up in departments is money he doesn’t have for an expansion.